2022 FIBA U18 Asian Championship: Qualification

+Allocation of berths

+According to FIBA Asia rules, the number of participating teams in the FIBA U18 Asian Championship was set at 16.
+The hosts and the defending champions qualified automatically.
+All FIBA Asia subzones got two berths each, except for the Central and South Asian subzones, which got one berth each.
+FIBA Oceania also got one berth.
+The last three berths were allocated to Asian subzones based on their teams' results in the 2018 FIBA U18 Asian Championship.

+Many teams withdrew from this tournament due to the COVID-19 pandemic, so the allocation did not match the involved teams.

 Qualified teams

-Includes current world ranking prior to the start of the tournament (in parenthesis).
+Eventually, only ten teams participated in this tournament.
+The FIBA Boys' World Rankings as of 1 January 2022 are shown in parentheses.

 Format

 This edition of the tournament will be using a different format as compared to what was used since 2018.
 Since there are only ten teams participating, a draw to determine the quarterfinal pairings will be held after all Preliminary games has finished.

 The qualified teams shall be divided into four (4) pots.
 The cumulative ranking between the three (3) groups, established according to the FIBA Official Basketball Rules, Chapter D – Classification of Teams, shall be used to determine the teams in different pots as follows: